 Students are responsible for informing the Registrar of any address or name changes that occur during a semester.
 Forms for this purpose are available at the Office of Student Services or on the Registrar webpage.
+Degree students can complete the change of address request online via https://studentforms.thebac.edu.
 All International Students should also inform the Designated School Official/Immigration Advisor.